alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 I created a report in Power BI to showcase the results of the analysis.

 _Overview_ provides a high-level summary of key metrics related to attrition at the company, including:
-- Total Employees: The overall number of employees (1470).
+- Total Employees: The organisation currently comprises 1,470 employees in total.
-- Active and Inactive Employees: Breakdown of currently active (1233) and inactive employees (237).
+- Active and Inactive Employees: Among the workforce, 1,233 employees are actively engaged, while 237 are classified as inactive, providing a clear picture of current operational capacity.
-- Employees by Department and Role: Distribution of active employees across different departments (Technology, Sales, and HR) and roles.
+- Employees by Department and Role: The distribution of active employees across departments highlights the dominance of the Technology department, with 828 employees.
+This is followed by Sales (354 employees) and Human Resources (51 employees), emphasising the structural composition of the workforce.
-- Attrition Rate: The percentage of employees leaving the company over a specific period (16.1%).
+- Attrition Rate: The current attrition rate stands at 16.1%, reflecting the proportion of employees leaving the organisation.
-- Hiring Trend by Year: The trend of employee hiring over the past years (2012 to 2022).
+- Hiring Trend by Year: An analysis of hiring trends from 2012 to 2022 reveals key insights into employee retention.
+Among all hiring years, 2020 saw the highest number of employees who left the company, highlighting its unique attrition pattern.

 {% include figure.liquid path="assets/img/project1-overview.png" class="img-fluid rounded z-depth-1" %}